 Wondering how to use a chimney starter?
 Well look no further!

 The charcoal chimney starter is a great method for those who don’t like the idea of their coals soaking in lighter fluid.

 This technique was developed to advance the pyramid method and physically channels he heat straight up.

 Another perk of this method is that it is a faster method of lighting charcoal.
 Once you have the method dialed.
 It should only take around 10 minutes to get nice hot coals.

 - To start the chimney charcoal smoker, simply add newspaper (or part of your used charcoal bag) to the bottom section of the chimney starter.

 Make sure you don’t overfill the paper compartment with paper.
 This will prolong the lighting time, cause a lot of unnecessary smoke and be a waste of paper.

-I find that the lighter fluid does taint the flavor of your cook, and to be honest, I don’t like adding unnecessary chemicals to my families food.
+I find that the lighter fluid does taint the flavor of your cook, and to be honest, I don’t like adding unnecessary chemicals to my family’s food.

 I find the charcoal chimney method is a much better method.

 Do you have any other methods of starting your charcoal smoker?
-I would love to hear about them in the comments below!